jburgy/jburgy.github.io/docs/_posts/2023-03-16-put-it-in-a-brandy-snifter.md

 [postfix notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation),
 and [Lisp](docs/_posts/2023-03-09-what-do-you-mean-homoiconic.md), which uses [prefix notation](https://simple.wikipedia.org/wiki/Prefix_notation)
 (albeit with lots of parentheses).
-It makes sense to pick an [infix](https://en.wikipedia.org/wiki/Infix_notation) language now.
+It seems fair to pick an [infix](https://en.wikipedia.org/wiki/Infix_notation) language at this point.
 But it's also fun to stick with our retro theme.
-Infix programming languages rely on a [formal grammar](https://en.wikipedia.org/wiki/Context-free_grammar) to define their syntax as well as the precedence of their operators.
+Infix programming languages are trickier because they rely on a [formal grammar](https://en.wikipedia.org/wiki/Context-free_grammar) to define their syntax as well as the precedence of their operators.
 In computer science, these grammars are often written down in [Backus-Naur form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) named after